CowboyTim/python-storable/README.rst

 To ease integration between Perl - where storable sometimes is the only option
 - and Python this module is a bridge.

+This module will not be efficient in memory usage nor cpu usage.
+All data, stringified objects and data types are kept in memory prior to the end result being written out to disk if requested.

 The module has been tested to work with Python 2.7 and upwards.